 No Ordinary Family joins the list.
 Despite all their talk about super heroes Jim, George, Stephanie, and Katie never even consider Jim or Stephanie wearing masks.

 Averted with glorious pride on The Cape.
 The show is a Reconstruction of Superhero Tropes, and everyone has a code name and at least something gimicky about their appearance.
 While not tights in the traditional sense, they are more traditional than predecessor series Heroes by sheer fact that they dress up their villains and hero in some way.

 Altering one's density would, in fact, be considered a super power.
 Ergo, he used an artifact which gave him super powers, which still makes him a superhero, in the vein of other superheroes who use some sort of object or artifact to give them super powers (eg, Green Lantern).

-The fangame Genius The Transgression doesn't bother with distancing itself from superheroics; in fact it talks about superhero games under the storyteller advice section and has an entire Fellowship just for superheroes.
+The fangame Genius: The Transgression doesn't bother with distancing itself from superheroics; in fact it talks about superhero games under the storyteller advice section and has a Fellowship just for superheroes.
 Still no tights though, just lots of Powered Armour.

 A lot of the characters of Metal Gear, and almost all of the vilains could be seen as superheroes.
 Some have mastered the arts of manipulation and use a huge array of gadgets like Batman, while others have psychic powers that would make them fit in perfectly with the X-Men.